lab-cosmo/librascal/README.rst

 Development
 -----------

-The code is currently in the alpha development phase; it is not yet suitable for public use.
-Nevertheless, there is a significant amount of functionality (including two tutorials) currently working and available to test if you’re feeling adventurous.
+The code is currently in the beta development phase, therefore we cannot guarantee that the interface and data formats will not change, but it has been in use for at least a year.
 Feedback and bug reports are welcome, as long as you keep the above in mind.

 .. end-intro

-See `Helpers for Developers`_ below for some essential tools if you want to help develop libRascal.
-Be sure to also read `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ if you plan on making a contribution.
+See `Helpers for Developers`_ below for some essential tools if you want to help develop librascal.
+Be sure to also read `CONTRIBUTING.rst <https://github.com/cosmo-epfl/librascal/blob/master/CONTRIBUTING.rst>`_ if you plan on making a contribution.

 Installation